Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Serbia may be one of the smaller economies in Europe, but you can still find money transfer options when you need to send money to a loved one.
 The process doesn’t have to be expensive.
-By comparing exchange rates and fees, you can make a quick money transfer from Canada to Serbia without having to spend extra time — and money — settling for the first option you find.
+By comparing exchange rates and fees, you can make a quick money transfer from South Africa to Serbia without having to spend extra time — and money — settling for the first option you find.

-Send money to Serbia with XE
+Compare money transfer services to Serbia

 Online money transfer providers typically offer the strongest exchange rates and lowest fees on money transfers to Serbia.
 Some offer cash pickup in as little as a few minutes, while others seamlessly transfer to bank accounts.
 Sending money through PayPal or your bank is also an option, but you’ll typically face higher fees and weaker exchange rates when going that route.